Table of Contents

-Patients are affected by this syndrome to different extents.
-The spectrum of possible symptoms ranges from minor anomalies, such as bruises, to agonizing pains, minor encumbrances to a reduced life expectancy.
-Blood vessels become extraordinarily flexible, thinner than average, easily damaged, they tend to form hematomas and leak easily and rupture easily.
+Patients are affected by EDS to different extents.
+The possible symptoms include minor anomalies, such as bruises, agonizing pains, minor encumbrances, and reduced life expectancy.
+Blood vessels become extraordinarily flexible, thinner than average, easily damaged, and tend to form hematomas.
+The blood vessels leak and rupture easily.

 Epidemiology of Ehlers-Danlos Syndrome

 Clinical Diagnosis of Ehlers-Danlos Syndrome

-Patients often have a long history of suffering as knowledge of this syndrome amongst doctors is lacking even today.
-Doctors with no other explanation have, in the past, suspected that the patients were falsifying symptoms.
-Other particularly serious misdiagnoses included the assumption that hematomas, bruises, and injuries in children with EDS were possibly the result of abuse.
+Patients often exhibit a long history of suffering due to lack of knowledge of this syndrome even today.
+Doctors with poor insight suspected that the patients were falsifying symptoms.
+Other serious misdiagnoses include the assumption that hematomas, bruises, and injuries in children with EDS were due to abuse.

 The six distinct types and features of EDS include:

 - Classical Type: hematomas, abnormal wound healing, hyperkinesia of the joints, easily damaged blood vessels

 - Hypermobility Type: very pronounced motility of the joints

-- Vascular Type: thin skin, pronounced hematoma formation, internal organs, and blood vessels are also affected.
+- Vascular Type: thin skin, pronounced hematoma formation, and defective internal organs and blood vessels.

-- Kyphoscoliosis Type: eyes are affected, medium to severely abnormal wound healing, hyperkinesia of the joints.
+- Kyphoscoliosis Type: defective eyes, moderate to severe abnormal wound healing, hyperkinesia of the joints.

 - Arthrochalasia Type: thin skin, hip dislocation, pronounced hyperkinesia of the joints